silentznacht/network-fundamentals-notes/Network Fundamentals/Week 9/IPv4 Addressing/ipv4 unicast, broadcast and multicast/Broadcast.md

+Simplified - Just to save the headache lol, there are two kinds of broadcasts in a network, limited broadcast means data reaches the entire subnet or network, while directed just means your sending your data to be broadcasted to all the host another network ie remote network.
+- **Limited Broadcast** → The data is sent to **all hosts within the same subnet** or local network.

+    - Uses the address `255.255.255.255`.

+    - It **does not leave** the local network (routers block it).

+- **Directed Broadcast** → The data is sent **to all hosts in a different (remote) subnet**.

+    - Uses the **broadcast address of that remote network**, like `192.168.5.255`.

+    - The router forwards it to the target network, where it’s then broadcasted to all hosts there.

 Broadcast transmission refers to a device sending a message to all the devices on a network in one-to-all communications.
 A broadcast packet has a destination IP address with all ones (1s) in the host portion, or 32 one (1) bits.

 **Note:** IPv4 uses broadcast packets.
 However, there are no broadcast packets with IPv6.